A Celiac’s Gluten Free Guide to France

 • Helmut Newcake was the first gluten free patisserie in Paris, and it boasts a wide selection of exquisite treats to try.
 Part coffee shop, part “store éphémère” with gluten free groceries, it’s a spot you need to keep on your list for a Paris visit.
 While they were closed in the early days of the pandemic, as of August 2022 they have reopened.
 Everything is delicious, but don’t miss their lemon meringue tart—you won’t regret it.

-• Maison Kayser– Well-known French boulanger Eric Kayser’s chain of bakeries that spreads across multiple French cities.
+• Maison Kayser is well-known French boulanger Eric Kayser’s chain of bakeries that spreads across multiple French cities.
 Not every shop carries the range of gluten free loaves, but the ones that do (try the location nearest the Louvre in Paris) are worth a try!
-To protect from cross-contamination, gluten free products are made off-site, and double packaged before entering the shop.
+To protect from cross-contact, gluten free products are made off-site, and double packaged before entering the shop.

 • Tasca Bio is a gluten free Italian restaurant serving pizza, gnocchi, pastas, desserts (including tiramisù!) located near the Eiffel Tower, which makes it a perfect spot to dine if you’re checking out one of the city’s most famous landmarks.
 Founded by Italian brothers who moved to Paris decades ago, their dedicated gluten free Italian spot is a great treat and they have a fixed-price lunch available if you have a bigger appetite than normal.